NYU-Intro-Experimental-Physics-II-Spr24/Lab0/README.md

 # Lab report instructions
 We will use [Overleaf](https://www.overleaf.com/learn) to write lab reports in this course.
-Here is a general [template and instructions]() for your lab reports which also contains some useful examples.
+Here is a general [template and instructions](https://www.overleaf.com/read/mjdkfzvkxkxn#de79ff) for your lab reports which also contains some useful examples showing how to use Overleaf and LaTeX.
 For your Lab0 lab report, please make an editable copy of the [Lab0 template](https://www.overleaf.com/read/gkmzrjkdgfwj#d6fa91) in Overleaf and complete all the TODOs.
 Submit a pdf of your report on Brightspace BY THE BEGINNING OF YOUR LAB SECTION NEXT WEEK (FEB 5 or FEB 6).

 # Colab notebook instructions